 How to Use the Homemade Yard Flea Spray

-Simply spray all over your yard/garden, paying particular attention to areas that animal frequent.
-The smell will be strong initially, but will fade quite quickly.
+Simply spray all over your yard/garden, paying particular attention to areas that animals frequent.
+The smell will be strong initially but will fade quite quickly.
 Spray the garlic flea spray solution once a week or every few days if desired for the ultimate flea-free yard.

 It takes a lot of garlic in high concentration to present health problems with dogs.
 They may be curious about the smell and even lick the plants, but unless they graze on a whole load of sprayed plants, which is highly unlikely, there is little to be concerned about.